EricFangzhaoWu/CMSC/README.md

 >>**W**: a N*D matrix, represents the domain-specific sentiment models of multiple domains, where W(:,m) is the domain-specific sentiment model of domain m.

+If you have any questions or suggestions on using these source codes, welcome to contact us at wfz12@mails.tsinghua.edu.cn.

 #Citation